Holiday Stress for Children - Little Spurs Autism Centers

 • There are tons of ways to get physical activity inside the house as well, games, yoga, and other forms of exercise will help keep your child on a more normal routine and get them moving.
 Keeping up healthy habits can help keep stress levels lower during the Holiday season and provide a better and healthier outcome for you and your children.

 The Holiday season can be a time for many family memories to be made and can also come with some challenges such as changes in routines and new transitions.
 This can be a struggle for all families, but also those whose children have Autism, Sensory Processing Disorder, ADHD, speech delays or children struggling with social skills and other developmental delays.
 Things like changes in routines, family and friends coming over, new foods, loud sounds and other sensory challenges can lead to sensory overload.
+ABA applied behavior analysis therapy can help families navigate these challenges by providing strategies to manage sensory sensitivities and support children through transitions, ensuring a smoother holiday experience.

 Little Spurs Autism Centers offers collaborative and compassionate ABA Therapy to children 0-21 years old.
 Offering both center-based and home-based care, LSAC is excited to empower families by providing them with the support they need.
 For more information, please email us at autism@littlespurs.com